Supporting LGBTQ+ Communities Through Inclusive Recruitment

 Encourage the use of pronouns and preferred names

 Thankfully, there is a simple way to avoid this.
-All you need to do is include a space within your job applications where candidates can include their preferred names and pronouns, in addition to their legal name.
-That way, the interviewer will know this information ahead of time and any awkward conversations can be avoided.
-Having this simple box or space can also signal to LGBTQ+ candidates that your business is respectful of all identities, which can further encourage to apply.
+All you need to do is include a space within your job applications where candidates can include their preferred names and pronouns in addition to their legal names.
+That way, the interviewer will know this information ahead of time, and any awkward conversations can be avoided.
+Having this simple box or space can also signal to LGBTQ+ candidates that your business is respectful of all identities, which can further encourage them to apply.

 These are just a handful of ways in which you can use inclusive recruitment to create a hiring process and work environment that promotes equality and inclusivity of LGBTQ+ candidates.
 Employers will continue to play a crucial role in helping to advance LGBTQ+ rights in the workplace and promoting positive change moving forward.